 Please supply as much information as you can with your tracks, such as the track time’s (when sending CD), track order, sample/bit rate etc.

 Unfortunately unlike CD's or digital playlists you cannot have tunes in any order you like on vinyl, you have to think about and plan your track running order.
-Therefore, if you would like an EP or LP cut please arrange the tracks so the loudest, brightest most dynamic ones are at the start of the record and the quieter ones at the end I.E. Any track that has loud hi hats, cymbals, brass or the vocal have a lot of sibilance.
-This is very important and the reason for this is explained HERE .
+Therefore, if you would like an EP or LP cut please arrange the tracks so the loudest, brightest and most dynamic ones are at the start of the record, i.e. any track that has loud hi hats, cymbals, brass or the vocal has a lot of sibilance, and the quieter ones at the end.
+This is very important and the reason for this is explained HERE.

 And finally, make sure you select the correct timing and Dubplate size for the length of your tunes (if your tune is longer than the timing you have selected it will be cut down and faded out to the timing you selected).